tc39/proposal-compartments/README.md

   // The static module record captures a static analysis
   // of the `import` and `export` bindings and whether the source ever utters
   // the keywords `import` or `import.meta`.
-  // The compartment will then asynchronously _load_ the shallow dependencies
+  // The loader will then asynchronously _load_ the shallow dependencies
   // of the module and memoize the promise for the
   // result of loading the module and its transitive dependencies.
-  // If the compartment _imports_ the module, it will generate and memoize
+  // If the loader _imports_ the module, it will generate and memoize
   // a module instance and initialize the module.
-  // To initialize the module, the compartment will construct an `import.meta` object.
+  // To initialize the module, the loader will construct an `import.meta` object.
   // If the source utters `import.meta`,
-  // * The compartment will construct an `importMeta` object with a null prototype.
+  // * The loader will construct an `importMeta` object with a null prototype.
-  // * If the module descriptor has an `importMeta` property, the compartment
+  // * If the module descriptor has an `importMeta` property, the loader
   //   will copy the own properties of the descriptor's `importMeta` over
-  //   the compartment's `importMeta' using `[[Set]]`.
+  //   the loader's `importMeta' using `[[Set]]`.
-  // * If the compartment has an `importMetaHook`, it will call
+  // * If the loader has an `importMetaHook`, it will call
   //   `importMetaHook(fullSpecifier, importMeta)`.
-  // The compartment will then begin initializing the module.
+  // The loader will then begin initializing the module.
-  // The compartment memoizes a promise for the module exports namespace
+  // The loader memoizes a promise for the module exports namespace
   // that will be fulfilled at a time already defined in 262 for dynamic import.
   | {
     record: StaticModuleRecord,